nickborti/athena/README.md

 A trading research and decision-support platform focused on market data, strategy research, and backtesting.

-Axiom is currently under active development and experimentation.
+Athena is currently under active development and experimentation.

 ## Status